Authentic Lessons for 21st Century Learning

 Engage

 Use the attached Lesson Slides to guide the lesson.
 Begin with slide 1 and introduce the title, then move to the lesson's Essential Questions on slide 2: Why do people fight?
 What is worth fighting for?
-Ask students to, over the course of this lesson, think about these questions in relation to the U.S. Civil War and the roles and motivations of various key figures in that conflict.
+Over the course of this lesson, ask students to think about these questions in relation to the U.S. Civil War and the roles and motivations of various key figures in that conflict.
 Slide 3 introduces the Lesson Objectives.
 Address these expectations with your students to prepare them for their learning.

 Tell students that they will be handed a card with a name, a description, and (in some cases) a photograph.
 Distribute the prepared Historical Mingle Activity Cards randomly, one to each member of the class, and introduce the Historical Mingle learning strategy on slide 4.
 Ask students to read the description carefully and think about how they can assume the role of the character on their card.
 Give students 2–3 minutes to read through their roles and determine how they will present themselves, as outlined on slide 5.